Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 - a process description for the threat modeling process, accompanied with a guided form to perform the process

 - a threat analysis, who are likely to attack?
+This document might make it easier to understand why to defend the system

 - a description of the organization’s risk appetite, how much risk is the organization willing to take?